28mirceas/Project-BDD-OrangeHRM/README.md

 BDD Project – OrangeHRM Automation Testing
 Project Description

-This project represents a BDD (Behavior Driven Development) automated test suite for the OrangeHRM web application, using Python, Behave, and Selenium WebDriver.
+This project represents an automated BDD (Behavior Driven Development) test suite for the OrangeHRM web application, using Python, Behave, and Selenium WebDriver.

-The goal of the project is to validate the main functionalities of the OrangeHRM application, such as:
+The purpose of this project is to validate the main functionalities of the OrangeHRM application, such as:

 user authentication

 employee management (add, search, edit)

-verification of Dashboard functionalities
+dashboard functionality verification

 The tested application is the OrangeHRM demo version: https://opensource-demo.orangehrmlive.com